-Dr. Patrick (“Pat”) Gerety joined the Indiana University School of Medicine this year.
+Dr. Patrick (Pat) Gerety joined the Indiana University School of Medicine in 2017.
 He is passionate about all areas of plastic surgery but has a strong interest in pediatric, cleft, and craniofacial surgery.
 In his free time, he spends as much time as he can outdoors with his wife and young daughter.

 Dr. Gerety earned his medical degree (MD) at the University of Texas Southwestern.
-There he finished #1 in his class.
-UT Southwestern is recognized by numerous groups as one of the best medical and research universities in the world and boasts 5 Nobel prize winners.
+There he finished first in his class.
+UT Southwestern is recognized by numerous groups as one of the best medical and research universities in the world and boasts five Nobel prize winners.

 Between his plastic surgery residency and his craniofacial fellowship, Dr. Gerety and his wife moved to a remote area of India (Guwahati, Assam) to performing cleft lip and palate surgery through Operation Smile.
 This was an incredibly enriching and challenging experience.